Smelling blood, Huawei’s Chinese mobile rivals look to capitalise on its US woes

 Five industry sources on the supply chain side confirmed they had a surge in orders from the three companies.

-Some analysts believe the firms might be too optimistic about their targets, but Realme's Wang said stockpiling of components have also been driven by disruption to production caused by Covid-19 lockdowns earlier in the year and because Huawei's move to boost its inventories impacted rivals' supply chains.
+Some analysts believe the companies might be too optimistic about their targets, but Realme's Wang said stockpiling of components have also been driven by disruption to production caused by COVID-19 lockdowns earlier in the year and because Huawei's move to boost its inventories impacted rivals' supply chains.

 Analysts said Huawei's sale of Honor may partly fend off competitors' intrusion into the budget-end of the market, provided that Honor is able to resume sourcing U.S. technology.